wickerwaka/PicoROM/README.md

 If your PicoROM has gotten into some kind of broken state you can force it into USB boot mode by bridging the `USB` and `GND` connections on the unsoldered header next the the RP2040 and then powering the device on.
 It's pretty small and hard to see but a small bit of wire should fit in there and make enough contact.

 ![USB Boot header location](docs/usb_boot.jpg)

+Once the firmware has been copied over, power-cycle the PicoROM and then run `picorom list` to ensure it is present.
+You can use `picorom get` to query the current firmware version to ensure the installation or upgrade was successful.